hwr7dd/insiderai/README.md

 The first thing we need to do is clean up the data.
 While the kaggle dataset provided has narrowed down the information we need to do a few things to the text before we start.

-First make sure that you have the following libraries installed as we will need them throughout the project:
+Install the following libraries as we will need them throughout the project:
 ```
 library(tidyverse)
 library(quanteda)
 library(tidytext)
 library(udpipe)
 ```